thoutenbos/esphome-comfoair/README.md

 to be installed as external_components.
 Modified for the Zehnder WHR 950 by @tieskuh.

 # Configuration
-Add to your yaml configuration the definition of `external_components`:
+No need to download this repository manually.
+Just add to your yaml configuration the definition of `external_components`:
 ```
 external_components:
   - source: